Skip to main content

 • mock GUI control hooks

-This gives us a stable SDK surface before we plug in heavier GUI environments.
+The result is a stable SDK surface before heavier GUI environments are plugged in.

 from qitos.kit import ScreenshotEnv